Studying in the U.S. (F, M)

 - Original Bank Receipt for Application Fee

-- Completed SEVIS Form: I-20A-B (for F1 students) or Form I-20M-N (for M-1 students) properly completed and signed by both the Designated School Official (DSO) and the applicant.
+- Completed SEVIS Form: I-20A-B (for F1 or F3 students) or Form I-20M-N (for M-1 students) properly completed and signed by both the Designated School Official (DSO) and the applicant.
 More information on SEVIS.
+NOTE: You must bring the original I-20 with original signatures.

 - SEVIS Fee Receipt: Most J, F, and M applicants must pay a SEVIS fee.
 Please bring an electronic receipt or I-797 receipt to your interview.
 Information on how to pay the SEVIS fee.